-- Call in a professional who has the knowledge and tools to externally remove the blockage.
-That includes cameras to find the exact cause and location as well as augers to clear the obstruction.
+- Call in a professional with the knowledge and tools to remove the blockage externally.
+That includes cameras to find the exact cause and location and augers to clear the obstruction.

 Septic Tank Backup Prevention

 - Make sure your septic tank is always biologically active.
-Don’t use antibacterial soaps and cleaners that drain to the tank.
+Don’t use antibacterial soaps and cleaners that drain into the tank.

 - Never put garbage or any foreign objects into the system.
-Human waste is biologically active by nature but raw food scraps are not.
+Human waste is biologically active, but raw food scraps are not.
 Garburators are terrible offenders.

 - Avoid planting trees anywhere near your septic lines.
 Tree roots are notorious for seeking water and nutrients inside sewer lines.
 They’ll puncture and block pipes in no time.